Omaha vacation rentals

 As the largest city in Nebraska, Omaha hosts a number of events throughout the year.
 One of the biggest college baseball championships takes place over 10 days in June, with baseball games and live music.
 In September, the Fort Omaha Intertribal Powwow celebrates the local Native American culture with music and dancing.
 If you come to the city in the summer, you can experience Jazz on the Green, which hosts concerts on Thursdays in Turner Park, while on Fridays a free concert series offers live music in the plaza by the Bob Kerrey bridge.

-What are the top things to do in Omaha?
+Top things to do in Omaha

 Housed in the ornate Art Deco building of the former Union Station, a National Historic Landmark, the Durham Museum takes you on a journey through the history of Omaha and the surrounding region.
 The museum is home to a range of permanent exhibits, including coins and ephemera, original train cars, and early-20th-century storefronts to explore, along with traveling exhibits affiliated with the Smithsonian and National Archives.